A trade mark is a way of identifying a unique product or service.

 Your trade mark registration lasts for ten years from its filing date.

-You can renew your trade mark registration between 12 months before the renewal is due, or up to six months after.
+You can renew your trade mark registration 12 months before your renewal is due, or up to six months after.
 You will need to pay extra fees if you renew after the due date.

 We will send you a renewal reminder, so it is important that you let us know in writing of any address changes.

 Matters can arise in the process of applying for a trade mark requiring you to act to protect your trade mark.
 These events are explained in depth for trade mark oppositions.